nanoporetech/remora/README.rst

 Pre-trained models are included in the Remora repository.
 To see the selection of models included in the current installation run ``remora model list_pretrained``.

-Models my be run from `Bonito <https://github.com/nanoporetech/bonito>`_ or `Megalodon <https://github.com/nanoporetech/megalodon>`_.
+Models my be run from `Bonito <https://github.com/nanoporetech/bonito>`_.
-See documentation in these repositories for applying Remora models.
+See Bonito documentation to apply Remora models.

 More advanced research models may be supplied via `Rerio <https://github.com/nanoporetech/rerio>`_.